The page has been translated by Gen AI.

 [

-"resource_id" # Set the label for visualizing on the Console among the Collector's labels provided to identify the source of Node Exporter's metric data.
+"resource_id" # Set the label to visualize and display in the Console among the Collector's labels provided to identify the source of Node Exporter's metric data

 ]